ben-rowan/containers/nextcloud-public/README.md

 # nextcloud-public

-A Nextcloud container setup to run behind an Nginx proxy with LetsEncrypt certificate.
+A Nextcloud container setup to run behind an Nginx proxy with LetsEncrypt certificates.

 ## .env